Anthony Rizzo Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.6 K/9, which ranks 18th in MLB.
+- The Guardians pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.92).
+- The Guardians' 3.75 team ERA ranks eighth among all MLB pitching staffs.

-- Guardians pitchers combine to rank 11th in baseball in home runs surrendered (nine total, 0.9 per game).
+- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (nine total, 0.8 per game).

-- Bieber (0-0) starts for the Guardians, his third of the season.
+- The Guardians will look to Gaddis (0-0) in his third start of the season.

-- His most recent time out came on Wednesday against the Oakland Athletics, when the righty threw six innings, surrendering three earned runs while giving up three hits.
+- The right-hander last appeared on Wednesday against the Oakland Athletics, when he went six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.